Tropical Storm Erika Update

 Jackson Health System is open for business and operating as usual.

 Jackson Health System is dedicated to serving children, adolescent and adult victims of sexual assault.
-Through the Roxcy Bolton Rape Treatment Center, services are provided at Jackson Memorial Hospital and Jackson South Community Hospital to victims and non-offending family members and relatives of the victims.
+Through the Roxcy Bolton Rape Treatment Center, services are provided at Jackson Memorial Hospital to victims and non-offending family members and relatives of the victims.
 The center provides comprehensive quality medical treatment and crisis counseling by a team of doctors, nurses and therapists all sensitively trained to work with rape victims.
 All services are at no cost and are completely confidential regardless of police involvement.

 Services Provided At These Hospitals & Locations